openaire/openaire-catalogue-docs/docs/graph-production-workflow/aggregation/non-compatible-sources/uniprot.md

 ## Entity Mapping

-The table below describes the mapping from the TEXT metadata format to the OpenAIRE Graph dump format.
+The table below describes the mapping from the TEXT metadata format to the OpenAIRE Graph Dataset format.
 You can check an example of the text metadata [here](https://rest.uniprot.org/uniprotkb/A0A0C5B5G6.txt)

 | OpenAIRE Result field path   | FASTA record field xpath                                                 | Notes                                                                                    |